 You will also need to have list of damages you are entitled to, and the records to back up your claim.
 The more comprehensive you can be the better.
-Again, because there are likely numerous available compensable damages that you are not aware of, you should consider having a car accident lawyer help you so you do not miss out on money that you are entitled to.
+Again, because there are likely numerous available compensable damages that you are not aware of, you should consider having an Atlanta car accident lawyer help you so you do not miss out on money that you are entitled to.

 Once the adjuster has determined who is at fault and reviewed your damages, she will accept or deny your claim, and offer you a settlement accordingly.
 If the settlement is not fair or the adjuster apportions more fault to you than you think you deserve, you can then take the case to the Atlanta Municipal Court for a judge to review.

 If you’ve been injured in a car accident in Atlanta and sustain serious injuries, not only do you want to contact an Atlanta car accident lawyer, but you should consult with a medical professional as soon as possible.

 Some of the major hospitals and medical centers in Atlanta, Georgia are:

 - Atlanta Medical Center – 303 Parkway Drive NE, Atlanta, GA 30312-1212 / (404) 265-4000